jstnjc33/sandbox-doom/README.md

 to start adding anything visit menudef.txt to see how i have everything set up

+if u do decide to use the traps dont populate the level first traps do that automatically heh

 all u need to do is compress everything into a single file and load it with gzdoom enjoy :)